 It's just the cutoff.
 Instead of four groups of three, it's three groups of four.
 Length would be three.

 All righty.
-Coming back to… Yeah.
-Okay.
+Coming back to… Okay.

-Let's stick with this one.
-Nested nums.
+Let's stick with this one. `nested_nums`.
 Let's come back to… These examples are… Let's move that down.

 Try to get what you see next to the print statement.
 So try to get the 45,51,24 little inner list and so on.
 Okay.